top of page

 Capacity: 10,000

 The famed Virginia International Raceway has been a favorite visit among sportscar racers for decades.
 It hosts multiple racing events during the season including IMSA, Trans-Am, SRO, and GridLife.
 The winding roads through the hills of rural southern Virginia are challenging for many, while also providing a beautiful, verdant backdrop for some of racing’s best to test each other’s mettle.
-Visiting the track has become a must-do for some of racing’s biggest fans over the years, and a visit to the facility helps you understand why rather quickly.
-The annual SpeedTour weekend at the track features Trans-Am, SVRA’s vintage racing, and the FR and F4 series, showcasing open-wheel racing’s future talent.

 Food & Beverage 2

 The track also has an on-site restaurant called Oak Tree Tavern & Connie’s Pub, which is a more upscale option than something on the quick service side down by the paddock.
 The biggest downside at Virginia International Raceway, however, is that there are no other food options around the facility for fans who set up camp in other parts of the venue, or who wish to wander the property to watch the racing action.
-Also, unfortunately, unlike other weekends at the track, there are no food trucks during SpeedTour weekend, meaning the concessions stand line can get unbearably long, even with their new self-checkout lanes.
+Also, unfortunately, unlike other weekends at the track, there are no food trucks during SpeedTour weekend, meaning the concession stand lines can get unbearably long, even with their new self-checkout lanes.

 Atmosphere 5